wavefrontHQ/docs/pages/doc/application_monitoring_overview.md

 ![Shows a screenshot of the service map.](images/app_monitoring_ebpf_service_map.png)

-## Monitor OpenTelemetry Applications
+## Monitor Applications Using OpenTelemetry

-Instrument your applications using OpenTelemetry and send traces and spans to our service.
+Instrument your applications that use OpenTelemetry and send traces and spans to our service.
 * [Get an overview](https://docs.wavefront.com/opentelemetry_overview.html) of how to configure your applications that use OpenTelemetry and send data to our service.
 * The [Java tutorial](opentelemetry_java_app_tutorial.html) shows you how to auto-instrument your Java application using the OpenTelemetry Java agent and send data to our service.